furious-programming/Fairtris-2-UC/README.md

 ## New game design and aspect ratio

 The new version of **Fairtris** has one, richer graphics design and the game image is rendered in `16:10` aspect ratio, which is the standard for modern LCD displays.
 Instead of flat characters, piece bricks and other game objects, the new version uses more colors and subtle gradients, as well as more animated elements, including the main background for all game scenes.
+Two-color counters for various game counters were also used, with dark gray placeholders resembling electronic displays.
 Now it feels more like a **SNES** game instead of an **NES** game.

 </b>